Split screen AOA and Pop Century

 Disney’s Pop Century Resort

 Pop Century offers standard rooms that are well-suited for smaller families or groups.
 The rooms are clean, functional, and recently refurbished with a modern flair.
-Each room typically includes two queen beds (or one king bed) and a pull-down Murphy bed, accommodating up to four guests.
+Each room typically includes two queen beds or one king bed.
+It also features a pull-down Murphy bed.
+This setup accommodates up to four guests.

 Instagram: @bizzy.runninganddizn

-While the rooms are relatively compact, they are efficiently designed with ample storage space and amenities such as a mini-fridge, coffee maker, and complimentary Wi-Fi.
+The rooms are relatively compact.
+However, they are efficiently designed with ample storage space.
+The amenities include a mini-fridge, coffee maker, and complimentary Wi-Fi.

 Disney’s Art of Animation Resort

 Art of Animation excels has more family-friendly accommodations.
 More specifically it offers family suites.
 These suites can accommodate up to six guests, making them ideal for larger families or groups.
-The suites include a separate bedroom, a living area with a pull-out sofa, a dining area that converts into a bed, and two bathrooms.
+The suites feature a separate bedroom and a living area with a pull-out sofa.
+There is also a dining area that converts into a bed.
+Additionally, there are two bathrooms.

 The theming in the rooms is immersive.
 The décor makes you feel as if you’re part of the movie.
-For guests who’d like a standard room, The Little Mermaid section offers rooms similar in size and amenities to those at Pop Century.
+The Little Mermaid section offers standard rooms for guests.
+These rooms are similar in size and amenities to those at Pop Century.

 Dining Options